Marie is a lover of everything about and inside of aquariums. Among other friendly creatures, she has a turtle that she adores.

 There may be other dangers that cannot be treated by liquid in a bottle.
 For example, extremely high or extremely low pH, heavy metals, and high nitrates can exist in drinking water, the last being the worst offender (as partial water changes would be pointless).
 If these levels are dangerous, most would suggest a R.O. system that hooks up to your pipes in order to filter out these pollutants.

-A natural process built over time, beneficial bacteria eats toxic ammonia produced by fish waste, turning ammonia into nitrites, another toxin (albeit less toxic), and then the bacteria eats all nitrites, turning them into nitrates, the least harmful and only toxic at 30-40ppm.
+A natural process built over time, beneficial bacteria eat toxic ammonia produced by fish waste, turning ammonia into nitrites, another toxin (albeit less toxic).
+Next, the bacteria eat all nitrites, turning them into nitrates, the least harmful and only toxic at 30-40ppm.
 So a chain follows in this natural system, turning the toxic presence into a safe one, until nitrates (the end result) get too high, which is the point of performing water changes; we do it to reduce nitrates.

-However, you don’t have this beneficial bacterium when you set up a new tank.
+However, you don’t have this beneficial bacteria when you set up a new tank.
 In order to build this system, you must have water, a running filter, and ammonia to start the process.
 It takes anywhere from 4—8 weeks for the cycle to complete, and then it will be safe for fish.
-Details of performing a fishless cycle can be found here.

-Of course, a lot of people don’t like the idea of having a running aquarium for 1-2 months without anything living in it, and will resort in putting hardy fish in to help regulate ammonia and the cycle, but I discourage this.
+Of course, a lot of people don’t like the idea of having a running aquarium for 1-2 months without anything living in it.
+Some will resort to putting hardy fish in to help regulate ammonia and the cycle, but I discourage this.
 You will lose those fish eventually during the procedure, and it’s just cruel.

 You can get away with biweekly water changes, but the amount changed will have to be a big percentage, and this depends on water and waste ratio.
 It’s better to perform small weekly water changes than large biweekly ones, but it can be done with a light bio load.